-In 1984, Meg saw the movie "Romancing the Stone" and realized what she wanted to do was become a romance writer, just like the character Joan Wilder.
-She wrote many romance novels all through high school and college, but she was too shy to try to show them to anyone.
+In 1984, Meg saw the movie "Romancing the Stone" and realized how much she wanted to write historical romance novels, just like the character Joan Wilder.
+She researched this field all through high school and college, but she was too shy to show the books she wrote to anyone.

-Finally, in 1993 her father died.
+Finally, in 1994, her father died.
 That's when Meg realized that life is too short not to try to pursue your dreams.
-So the day she got home from his funeral she sent out her first manuscript.
+So the day she got home from his funeral, she sent out her first manuscript.
 It was rejected.

 But Meg kept trying, because as her grandmother said, "You're not a hundred dollar bill, not everyone is going to like you."
-Five years later, Where Roses Grow Wild, her first romance novel (under the pen name Patricia Cabot, so her grandmother wouldn't know she was writing smutty books) was published.
+Four years later, Where Roses Grow Wild, her first historical romance novel (written under the pen name Patricia Cabot, so her grandmother wouldn't know she was writing naughty books) was published.

 Meg went on to publish over seventy more novels (most under her real name, many written in Meg's spare time while working as an administrative assistant).
 Many of them have won awards, become international bestsellers, and several have been produced into feature films and even television series.